LUZERNE COUNTY SHERIFF'S DEPARTMENT

 - Payments must be in the form of money order, certified bank check, or cash.
 Special arrangements can be made for electronic fund transfers when large sums of money are involved.
 There are no provisions for personal checks or credit/debit cards.

 COMPLETION OF SALE

-Deed processing may take four to six weeks.
+- Deed processing may take up to 60 days.

 The Sheriff’s Office does not conduct the Luzerne County Tax Sales, therefore we have no information on tax sales.
 Questions about tax sales be answered by the Tax Claim Bureau (at 570-825-1512) or by following this link: http://www.luzernecounty.org/county/departments_agencies/tax_claim_bureau

 Information that appears on this website is provided as a courtesy to the public.
 Changes may occur before this information is updated and you are advised not to rely upon the information posted without verifying its accuracy with other court dockets or by contacting the Sheriff’s Office or consulting an attorney.